uo-ec607/lectures/08-regression/08-regression.md

 </table>

-### Visualizing regression output and models
+### Figures

+#### Coefficient plots

-We've already worked through several visualization examples today.
-For example, we saw how to extract and compare model coefficients [here](#Comparing_our_model_coefficients).
+We've already worked through several examples of how to extract and compare model coefficients (e.g. [here](#Comparing_our_model_coefficients)).
 I use this "manual" approach to visualizing coefficient estimates all the time.
 However, our focus on **modelsummary** in the preceding section provides a nice segue to another one of the package's features: [`modelplot()`](https://vincentarelbundock.github.io/modelsummary/articles/modelplot.html).
 Consider the following, which shows both the degree to which `modelplot()` automates everything and the fact that it readily accepts regular **ggplot2** syntax.

 ```r